TooTallNate/proxy-agents/packages/degenerator/README.md

 }
 ```

-Now we can compile this into an asyncronous function, implement the
+Now we can compile this into an asynchronous function, implement the
 async `get()` function, and finally evaluate it into a real JavaScript function
 instance with the `vm` module: